After living in Lyon France like locals for a month, here are our food-focused tips for getting the most out of the wonderful French city.

 - 5. Buy a Fresh Baguette Every Morning

 - 6. Become a Regular at a Local Coffee Shop

 - 7. Talk to Strangers While You’re Living in Lyon

 - 8. Walk Everywhere (Or Ride a Bike)

 - 9. Savor a Drink at an Outdoor Cafe

 - 10. Drink Wine out of a Box

 Ten Simple Tips for Living in Lyon like a Local

-Skip the Hotels and Stay at an Airbnb Apartment
+1. Skip the Hotels and Stay in an Apartment

 Lyon has great markets every day of the week except Monday.
 These markets are the perfect place to stock up on fresh eggs, meats, cheeses, produce and much more.